PollerGEN-NBGW/plant-metabarcoding-pipeline/README.md

 ## Description

-Modified version of the plant metabarcoding pipeline found at https://github.com/colford/nbgw-plant-illumina-pipeline.
+Modified version of the plant metabarcoding pipeline found at https://github.com/colford/nbgw-plant-illumina-pipeline, which was written by Colin Ford.
 This pipeline allows for two marker genes to be sequenced together and seperated using primer sequences.

 Primers splitting is based on a script taken from https://github.com/Y-Lammers/Split_on_Primer.